Fall Crockpot Recipes

 Method

-1. Soak the Beans: Soak dried beans overnight, then drain and rinse
+1. Soak the Beans: Soak dried beans overnight, then drain, rinse, and boil in fresh water for 10 minutes.
+Drain again before adding to slow cooker.

 2. Prep the Base: Chop onion and garlic, cook bacon if using

-5. Cook Slowly: Cover and cook on low until beans are tender
+6. Cook Slowly: Cover and cook on LOW for 7-9 hours, until beans are fully tender.

 Make-Ahead and Storage Tips